MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ```

 The `src/` folder contains the Java-specific files, including `TestProblem.java`, `TestProblemProvider.java`,
 and `Example.java`.
-These files are responsible for integrating the native code with the MOEA Framework.
+These files are responsible for integrating the native code with the MOEA Framework, and in
+most scenarios can be left unchanged.

 ### Step 2 - Writing the Function